Security & Privacy Policy

 - Gas optimization suggestions

-- Audit metadata (timestamp, repository name, commit SHA)
+- Audit metadata (timestamp, repository name, commit SHA, contract address, transaction hash, network)

 We DO NOT store: